-I should quickly add that this is my second post related to both Bangladesh and prostitutes – that’s a tad harsh on Bangladesh to be honest, but it’s just the way my travels panned out.
+Sharing prostitutes in Bangladesh certainly wasn’t on my bucket list.
+I should quickly add that this is my second post related to both Bangladesh and prostitutes.
+I had nearly been arrested after being wrongly accused of using prostitutes in Dhaka!
+There are plenty of awesome things to do in Dhaka, getting arrested isn’t one!
+That’s a tad harsh on Bangladesh, to be honest, but it’s just the way my travels panned out.

-I had been in Bangladesh a week or so, we (my 2 friends and I) had taken an amazing rocket steamer boat down to the Bay of Bengal, we disembarked in Kulna in southern Bangladesh sometime around 9pm, it was pitch black, no accommodation sorted, and we were ready for a real bed after 2 nights on the boat!
+I had been in the country a week or so.
+I had discovered a lot of things to see in Bangladesh and it had been a real adventure.
+We (my 2 friends and I) had taken an amazing rocket steamer boat from Dhaka to Khulna, down to the Bay of Bengal, we disembarked in Khulna in southern Bangladesh sometime around 9pm.
+It was pitch black.
+We had no accommodation sorted, and we were ready for a real bed after 2 nights on the boat!

 “We have arrived gentlemen, now come and see my special friend”

 Nazir was giggling like a little school girl, almost hyperventilating with excitement.
 We had parked outside a large house, our new friend sprinted up two flights of dilapidated stairs and then into an apartment.
 Standing by the door, beckoning us in.
 Nervously I entered first, brushing aside the beads guarding the door frame, peeking inside, a million ornaments, a very worn purple couch pushed against the grimy wall, covered in sequins.
 Two wooden chairs and an old school TV perched on a sequined stool.
 A hugely overweight Bangladeshi woman was waiting to greet us at the far side of the room.
 Smiling from ear to ear, Nazir hopped across the room, gave her a hug and kiss, turned to us and giggled again.

 Go into the room Johnny, you’re first